 Oil Prices Rise

-Yes, today’s blog has it all.
-Oscars, Oil Prices and environmental news.
-As the red carpet is rolled up for another year, the tinsel town must be quite pleased that it managed to navigate through the racial diversity row…for now.
+Yes, today’s blog has it all: Oscars, Oil Prices, and environmental news.
+As the red carpet is put away for another year, the tinsel town must be quite pleased that it managed to navigate through the racial diversity row for now.
 Chris Rock joked, “You realize if they nominated hosts, I wouldn’t even get this job!
 You’d all be watching Neil Patrick Harris right now.”

 Today has seen the continued lifting of oil prices – up 14% since the Russian, Saudi Arabia, Qatar, Venezuela freeze on production to January levels announced on February 16th.
 US oil output dropped, as did the rig count – down to just 400 now, the lowest levels since 2009.
 The world currently has a surplus of around 1.7m barrels a day on demand of 93m barrels – something the markets believe will soon be addressed.

 We will see what happens next, but money managers are increasing their futures contracts, another clear sign that this upward trend of oil prices is, at least by some, expected to continue.

 Natural Gas (NYMEX) started the day in the $1.69 d/th range this morning before lifting to $1.73 d/th within three hours of trade.
 These numbers are quite incredible.
 Just under a year ago, we had prices at $3 d/th – nearly double where we are today.
 Believe it or not, these swings still cause companies massive headaches.
 If you are buying $20m of natural gas (delivered) each year, you could have overpaid by $5m if you bought at the peak last year – or think of it another way, your competitors could have paid $5m less.